raymond1/simple-parser-generator/README.md

 ## Tutorial

 After going through the installation steps above, you will have access to a Generator object.
-The following tutorial sample program is a minimalistic JavaScript stub program that explains from a data passing and API point of view how to generate a parser using the SPG on the NodeJS platform.
+The following tutorial sample program is a minimalistic JavaScript stub program that explains from a software development point of view how to generate a parser using the SPG on the NodeJS platform.
 Details on the conceptual model will be explained after describing the software workflow.

 ### Tutorial Sample Program
 This sample program demonstrates the software workflow for making a simple parser and parsing an input string.